 Anyone who has been following the Bitcoin space for long is likely aware of the scaling debate that resulted in a variety of both software forks and blockchain forks.
 The good news for node operators is that it appears the resources required to fully validate the entire history of the blockchain are decelerating, meaning that node operators should be able to take advantage of the deflationary nature of technology.

-I ran performance tests of every Bitcoin client and sync performance only improved for 2 of the 5 clients.
+I ran performance tests of every Bitcoin client and sync performance improved for all the software projects that are being actively maintained.

-As usual, many of Bitcoin's economic metrics were correlated to the exchange rate, which spent the year bouncing back and forth, breaking all-time highs in the process.
+As usual, many of Bitcoin's economic metrics were correlated to the exchange rate, which ground downward throughout the entire year.

-From a relative historical standpoint, the overall change in exchange rate was average.
+From a relative historical standpoint, the overall drawdown in exchange rate was typical for a bear market year.

 To calculate the above, use the formula: